redis/redis-io/views/documentation.md

 Sponsors
 ---

-The work [Salvatore Sanfilippo](http://antirez.com) does in order to develop Redis is sponsored by [Redis Labs](http://redislabs.com).
-Other sponsors and past sponsors of the Redis project are listed in the [Sponsors page](/topics/sponsors).
+The work [Salvatore Sanfilippo](http://antirez.com) does in order to develop Redis is sponsored by [Redis Ltd.](http://redis.com) Other sponsors and past sponsors of the Redis project are listed in the [Sponsors page](/topics/sponsors).

 License, Trademark and Logo
 ---

 * Redis is released under the three clause BSD license.
 You can find [additional information in our license page](/topics/license).
-* The Redis trademark and logos are owned by Redis Labs Ltd, please read the [Redis trademark guidelines](/topics/trademark) for our policy about the use of the Redis trademarks and logo.
+* The Redis trademark and logos are owned by Redis Ltd., please read the [Redis trademark guidelines](/topics/trademark) for our policy about the use of the Redis trademarks and logo.